This document describes how access to the Kubernetes API is controlled.

 kube-up.sh are configured so that the ABAC authorization

-modules is enabled.
+modules are enabled.
 However, its input file is initially set to allow all users to do all

 operations.
 The cluster administrator needs to edit that file, or configure a different authorizer